afnanalmohd/task_flutterr/README.md

 ### Core

  <a href="https://github.com/The-Garage-Tech-Team/mbshir/tree/ba8951b81e92183d62e80e72675f5c24207888df/lib/core">Core file</a> directory generally holds foundational code and essential business logic for the application.
-This may encompass functionalities like binding, routing, localization, themes, and other critical components that are used throughout the app
+This may encompass functionalities like binding, routing, localization, themes, and other critical components that are used throughout the app.

 ### Features

  All the <a href="https://github.com/The-Garage-Tech-Team/mbshir/tree/main/lib/feature">features</a> in the app are organized into folders named after each feature.
-Each of these folders contains related files, including controller, model, service, screen, and widget
+Each of these folders contains related files, including controller, model, service, screen, and widget.

 ## Step 1: Add Dependencies